If you have been sedentary or have health concerns, consult a healthcare provider before starting a new exercise program.

 The Remote Work Fitness Challenge

-Working from home offers incredible flexibility and eliminates commutes, but it also creates unique fitness challenges that office environments don’t present.
+Working from home offers incredible flexibility and eliminates commutes, but it also creates unique fitness challenges that office environments donât present.

 The sedentary trap: Research suggests that remote workers sit an average of 2+ hours more daily than office workers.
 Without the walk to the car, trips to conference rooms, or lunch outings with colleagues, daily movement plummets.
+Taylor et al. (2016), in a randomized controlled trial of booster breaks and computer prompts among desk workers, showed that structured movement reminders significantly reduced sedentary behavior, which is exactly the intervention remote workers have to self-install because no colleague is walking past their desk to trigger a break.

 Kitchen proximity: The refrigerator is steps away, leading to increased snacking.
 Studies show remote workers consume 250-500 more calories daily than when working in offices, largely from grazing behavior.

-Blurred boundaries: Without physical separation between work and home, many remote workers struggle to “leave” work, leading to longer work hours and less time for exercise.
+Blurred boundaries: Without physical separation between work and home, many remote workers struggle to âleaveâ work, leading to longer work hours and less time for exercise.

 Isolation effects: The lack of social interaction and environmental changes can lead to decreased motivation for self-care activities like exercise.